Edgeberry/Edgeberry/README.md

 npm install --save @spuq/edgeberry-sdk
 ```
 For information on using the SDK, check out the [SDK documentation](https://github.com/SpuQ/EdgeBerry-SDK?tab=readme-ov-file#readme).

+## Edgeberry Hardware
+EdgeBerry features a [Raspberry Pi-compatible hat](https://edgeberry.io), enhancing its capabilities with a built-in 3A step-down power supply enabling you to power your device reliably using a 12V adaptor.
+Additionally, it includes indicators for providing device feedback and an expansion slot for integrating custom hardware.
+To improve reliability of your EdgeBerry setup in real-world environment deployments, use the [EdgeBerry enclosure](https://thingiverse.com/SpuQ) for enhanced protection.

+## Edgeberry Asset manager
+For managing your fleet of Edgeberry devices, create an account on [Edgeberry.io](https://edgeberry.io/dashboard) and connect your IoT platform.

 ## License & Collaboration
 Copyright 2024 Sanne 'SpuQ' Santens.
 This project is licensed under the [MIT License](LICENSE.txt).